faisal masjid

 “I tried to capture the spirit, proportion, and geometry of the Kaaba in a purely abstract manner.”

-Vedat Dalokay, architect
+– Vedat Dalokay, Architect

-Construction of Faisal Mosque
+Construction of Faisal Mosque Islamabad

-The construction of the Faisal Mosque Islamabad started in 1976 by National Construction Limited of Pakistan, led by Azim Khan.
+The construction of Faisal Mosque Islamabad Pakistan started in 1976 by National Construction Limited of Pakistan, led by Azim Khan.
 It was fully funded by Saudi Arabia at a cost of 130 million Saudi Riyals (~US$120 million).
 All engineering and labour was handled by Pakistanis.

 King Faisal was assassinated in 1975, before construction began.
 Both the mosque and the avenue leading to it were named after him.
 His successor, King Khalid, laid the foundation stone in October 1976 and signed the agreement in 1978.